Jerialbert/QUIZGAME/README.md

 # QUIZGAME

-in order to run the program run game.sln
+in order to run the game download the entire program and run game.sln

 If issues exist do the following:
 1. when running the program right click on the terminal and select properties